You can lead a horse to water, but you can’t make, organize, arrange, or manage him to drink it.

 First of all, you typically get promoted because you are a great individual performer.
-It’s a difficult transition to step back and allow someone else to approach a job differently than you would, especially when you have the knowledge and expertise required to do the work and you’ve recognized for it your entire career.
+It’s a difficult transition to step back and allow someone else to approach a job differently than you would, especially when you have the knowledge and expertise required to do the work and you’ve been recognized for it your entire career.
 You will also have to be flexible and willing to tolerate mistakes on occasion.

 Trust and Responsibility

-One of the best ways to build your credibility and trust as an exceptional leader is to get to know the individuals on your team, ask questions, or use a personality style assessment to better understand other strengths, communication styles and motivators.
+One of the best ways to build your credibility and trust as an exceptional leader is to get to know the individuals on your team, ask questions, or use a personality style assessment to better understand other strengths, communication styles, and motivators.

 Then, establish clear team goals and values, delegate responsibility, and allow your team to learn from the experience.
 This calls for clear communication about boundaries and decision-making authority levels.

 The payoff is worth it – you may even have more personal satisfaction with your own workload.
-It will allow you to devote more time to focus on your customers and the strategic growth of your business, lead to higher productivity for your team and better results for your business.
+It will allow you to devote more time to focus on your customers and the strategic growth of your business, leading to higher productivity for your team and better results for your business.